PIP4K II Alpha and Beta

 - phosphatidylinositol 4-kinase 2-beta (PI4K2B)

-Phosphatidylinositol 4-kinase (PI4K) is an essential molecule in the cellular signaling and trafficking especially in the Golgi apparatus and the trans-Golgi network.
+Phosphatidylinositol 4-kinase (PI4K) is an essential molecule in cellular signaling and trafficking.
+Specifically, trafficking proteins between the Golgi apparatus and the trans-Golgi network.
 This family of protein is an intracellular protein that traffics between the cytoplasm and nucleus.
 In the cytoplasm, Pi4KKB can be recruited to the membranes of the Golgi apparatus by GTP binding proteins Arf1 and Rab11.
 PI4KB is phosphorylated by kinase D. This interaction with stabilizes PI4K in an active conformation and regulates the trafficking from the Golgi system to the plasma membrane.
 Its nuclear function remains is not yet fully understood, and the study of its structure remains of significance.

-Phosphatidylinositol 4-kinase 2-alpha (PI4K2A) is the most abundant phosphatidylinositol 4-kinase in human cells and is responsible for the synthesis of approximately 50% of the total PI4P within the cell.
-PI4K2A is associated mainly with the membranes of the trans-Golgi network and early and late endosomes; its membrane association is achieved by a heavy palmitoylation within a specific cysteine-rich motif.
+Phosphatidylinositol 4-kinase 2-alpha (PI4K2A) is the most abundant phosphatidylinositol 4-kinase in human cells and is responsible for approximately 50% of the total PI4P within the cell.
+PI4K2A is associated mainly with the membranes of the trans-Golgi network; its membrane association is achieved by a heavy palmitoylation within a specific cysteine-rich motif.
 Besides the synthesis of phosphatidylinositol 4,5-bisphosphate, PI4K2A is involved in various cellular processes including membrane trafficking, regulation of endosomal sorting promoting target protein recruitment to endosomes or trans-Golgi network, or signal transduction.
-Particularly, it regulates e.g. targeting of clathrin adaptor complexes to the Golgi apparatus, the Wnt signaling, or EGFR signaling pathway.
+Particularly, it regulates targeting of clathrin adaptor complexes to the Golgi apparatus, the Wnt signaling, and EGFR signaling pathway.

 Phosphatidylinositol 4-kinase 2-beta (PI4K2B) is primarily cytosolic and contributes to overall PI4-kinase activity along with other protein family members.
 This protein is involved in early T cell activation and insulin signaling.